-Aging itself presents overlapping dietary issues such as suppressed appetite and feeding problems, both resulting in possible deficiencies in good nutrition and the right type of vitamins. but with dementia there may be other issues due to the progression of the disease.
+Aging can be accompanied by dietary issues such as suppressed appetite and feeding problems, potentially resulting in possible deficiencies in good nutrition and the right type of vitamins.
+However, in the case of dementia, there may be additional dietary issues due to the progression of the disease.

 This article therefore addresses what to look for and how to handle possible reasons for poor eating habits, malnutrition, and weight loss in older adults with dementia.
-Our objective is to help caregivers boost their patients’ energy by delivering proper nutrition, including the right daily amounts of proteins, carbohydrates, fats, vitamins and supplements.
-Other aspects to nutrition and dementia that this article will explore include how diet can help prevent dementia and alleviate dementia symptoms.
-We will also offer different diets that maintain brain health, and some resources to brain healthy recipes and other body nutrients.
+Our objective is to help caregivers boost their loved ones’ energy by delivering proper nutrition, including the right daily amounts of proteins, carbohydrates, fats, vitamins and supplements.
+This article will explore other aspects of health, nutrition, and dementia, including how diet might help protect against dementia and alleviate symptoms.
+We will also describe different diets that evidence suggests may help to maintain brain health.

-- Nutritional Issues that occur in dementia patients
+- Nutritional issues that can occur in individuals with dementia

-- Heart healthy to stay brain healthy: Prevention and slowing the progression of symptoms
+- Strategies for prevention and slowing the progression of symptoms

 - The Mediterranean Diet, The DASH Diet, and the MIND Diet

-One of the most prevalent nutritional problems faced by dementia patients is malnutrition (and its resulting deficiencies in good nutrients, including proteins, carbohydrates, and vitamins).
+One of the most prevalent nutritional problems faced by individuals with dementia is malnutrition (and its resulting deficiencies in good nutrients, including proteins, carbohydrates, and vitamins).
 According to Alzheimer’s Disease International (2014) 10 % of dementia patients living at home, 30% of those living in care facilities, and 70% of those in hospitals suffer from malnutrition.
-As the disease progresses, malnutrition becomes more prevalent, with weight loss becoming a possible concern.
-There are different problems that can contribute to malnutrition including:
+As the disease progresses, malnutrition becomes more prevalent, with weight loss becoming a potentially serious concern.
+There are several different problems that can contribute to malnutrition including:

 - Loss of appetite